Organize your life with Google’s free resources

 A Google account provides access to their calendar that is used across the internet!
 It is amazing!

-HOW: Calendar may be accessed via the right hand side menu under your account name and picture (on desktop) and download the app for your mobile device.
+HOW: The calendar may be accessed via the right-hand side menu under your account name and picture (on desktop) and download the app for your mobile device.

 My top takeaways for Google Calendar

-1. Create your work schedule, home life routines, and share it with your close ones.
+1. Create your work schedule, and home life routines, and share them with your close ones.